Credit Suisse DevOps Expo 2019 - Zurich

 The Cloudy Shift (The GBU)

 We consider that the Cloud migration and DevOps methodologies should be aligned in order to generate possibilities for automation.
-This new paradigm empowers developers and increases the collaboration between Development and Operations bringing GOOD sinergy.
+This new paradigm empowers developers and increases the collaboration between Development and Operations bringing GOOD synergy.

 However, sometimes the Security team is involved late in this process causing BAD consequences and delays.